konsept-ch/Claroline/docs/sections/getting-started/installation.md

 #### 2. update external dependencies

-    composer update --no-dev --optimize-autoloader
+    composer update --no-dev --optimize-autoloader --no-plugins --no-scripts
     npm install (for npm 7+ you need to pass --legacy-peer-deps)

 #### 3. rebuild the application

     php bin/console claroline:update -vvv

 ### Upgrade to a major version

-*For example, from 13.1 to 14.0*
+_For example, from 13.1 to 14.0_

 #### 1. upgrade to the last previous version

-Following the instructions of *Upgrade to a minor version*, you'll need to upgrade your platform to the last release of your current version.
+Following the instructions of _Upgrade to a minor version_, you'll need to upgrade your platform to the last release of your current version.
 See the [Releases page](https://github.com/claroline/Claroline/releases) to find it.

 #### 2. get the source code